Nydus0/system-designs-cpp/README.md

   * singleton class in modern c++ style
   * provides an optional manual deletion of the singleton class

+- BiMap:
+  * ensure 1 to 1 key/value
+  * O(log(N)) search from keys and values
+  * O(log(N)) removals

 - Object pool:
   * fast pool element access by key
   * RAII with unique_ptr
   * concept guard for pool elements (elements must have a reset() function)

+- Thread pool:
+  * pool manager assigns pool requests to threadpools, depending on pool type
+  * thread pool receives functions and arguments separately and binds them to execute its task

 - Thread safe containers:
   * vector : stores data with read/write locks methods
   * fifo : implements a queue with a wait mechanism

-- Thread pool:
-  * pool manager assigns pool requests to threadpools, depending on pool type
-  * thread pool receives functions and arguments separately and binds them to execute its task

 ## Build Instructions